tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/statistical-testing-inside-ggplot.md

 ### Data preparation

 #### Step 1: Installing and Loading ggpubr adn rstatix
-First, ensure that you have ggpubr installed and loaded in your R environment:
+First, ensure that you have ggpubr and rstatix installed and loaded in your R environment:

 {{% codeblock %}}